Robot Calibration (Laser Tracker)

 For example, Faro provides a free application called “Tracker Utilities”.
 This application can initialize the laser tracker and perform some health checks, among other things.

-We can use this feature to measure a robot path and use the RoboDK’s path accuracy check to check the accuracy, speed and acceleration along the path.
+You can use this feature to measure a robot path and use the RoboDK’s path accuracy check to check the accuracy, speed and acceleration along the path.